TomPace101/nanopore_diffusion/notes.md

 Is FEniCS smart enough to handle this itself?
 If I request a normal to the boundary, and dot it with the gradient, will that work even in cases where the normal derivative comes from somewhere else?
+It probably would, but really in this case I do know the normal derivative, because I know the charge along the surface.
+So, the only time that term would be nonzero is a combination of surface and species where:
+  - (EITHER there is a nonzero charge, OR a specified electric potential), AND
+  - the concentration of the ion is not specified
+In terms of boundary conditions, that is:
+  - (EITHER a nonzero Neumann condition, OR a Dirichlet condition) for the potential, AND
+  - (a Neumann condition (zero OR nonzero)) for the species So it seems that the term can be deduced from only Neumann and Dirichlet boundary conditions that are provided.
+The case of a Dirichlet condition for the potential and a Neumann condition for the species will require defining the exterior facet normal and constructing a weak form with it.
+Note that this means we WILL get a different answer for the debug problem than we were before.

 # Code/Misc